SC allows CBI to probe death of 17-year-old girl in Thanjavur | Law-Order

 - India

-The Supreme Court on Monday allowed the CBI to probe the death by suicide of a 17-year-old girl in Thanjavur, who was allegedly coerced to convert to Christianity.
+The Supreme Court on Monday allowed the CBI to proceed with the probe into the suicide of a 17-year-old girl in Thanjavur who was allegedly coerced to convert to Christianity.

-A bench of Justices Sanjiv Khanna and Bela M Trivedi issued notice on the appeal filed by the Tamil Nadu DGP challenging the Madras HC order.
+A bench of Justices Sanjiv Khanna and Bela M Trivedi issued notice on the appeal filed by the Tamil Nadu DGP challenging the Madras High Court order.

-The top court said that there are two aspects of the matter, one is there are certain observations recorded in the impugned judgment and the second is regarding the final order directing probe by CBI.
+The top court said that there are two aspects in the matter -- one, there are certain observations recorded in the impugned judgment and the second is regarding the final order directing probe by CBI.

-The apex court said it might not be appropriate for it to interject in the investigation of the CBI but it will issue notice on the first aspect.
+The apex court said it might not be appropriate for it to interject in the CBI investigation but it would issue notice on the first aspect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)